-Menopause Starts Younger Than You Think: Here's What You Need To Know
+Menopause Can Start Younger Than You Think: Here's What You Need To Know

 Joffe encourages people to track symptoms: "menstrual patterns, hot flash patterns, mood issues, major life triggers."
 Using a paper calendar or an app to monitor symptoms can make it easier to give your doctor details that can be otherwise hard to remember.

 And if you bring a thorough health history to your physician and they still give you a shrug, consider a specialist.
-"There are OB/GYNs that specialize in perimenopause and menopause," Joffe points out.
+"There are OB/GYNs that specialize in perimenopause and menopause," Joffe says.

-3. Practice smart self care
+3. Practice smart self-care

 Joffe encourages women to protect themselves from things that might worsen their mood or well-being.
 This includes reducing stress when they can and making sure they get enough sleep.